Society-In-Shadow/ExpressedRealms/Readme.md

 The database will be persistent across the docker images build / rebuild.

-The actual physical location of the db is in "your user folder/expressedRealms/postgres" If you want to reset it, just delete the folder
+The actual physical location of the db is in DB_STORAGE_LOCATION/pgAdmin folder.
+(DB_STORAGE_LOCATION from env file) If you want to reset it, just delete the folder

 ### pgAdmin